rust-lang/rust-forge/src/policies/llm-usage.md

     Everyone reads code, not just the author and reviewer;
     we are not interested in "vibe-coded" PRs that degrade the quality of the codebase.
 4. "Well-tested" means that you have covered all edge-cases that either you or the reviewer can think of.
-    - ℹ️ LLM-authored PRs will be held to a higher standard than human-authored PRs, because LLMs make it easier to write tests.
+    - ℹ️ LLM-created PRs will be held to a higher standard than human-created PRs, because LLMs make it easier to write tests.
     - ℹ️ If there is no existing test suite for a section of code, you must either write a new test suite or close the PR.
           There are no exceptions for "writing the tests seems hard".
 5. "Well-reviewed" means the author and reviewer both commit to fully understanding the code.